Barbers Hill High School: State Champions

-Controversy
+Dress code controversy

-In January 2020, student DeAndre Arnold was suspended and informed that he would be forbidden from attending graduation due to his dreadlocks.
-However, Arnold's family and political activists have asserted that the action taken against him was discriminatory.
-Other students of the high school also spoke out against the policy, describing it as gender discrimination, since girls are allowed to have long hair while boys are not.
+In January 2020, a student was suspended and informed that he would be forbidden from attending graduation due to the length of his dreadlocks.
+However, the student's family and political activists have asserted that the action taken against him was discriminatory.
+Other students of the high school also spoke out against the policy, describing it as gender discrimination, since girls are allowed to have long hair, while boys are not.
+A federal judge ruled that the district’s hair policy was discriminatory.

+On 31 August 2023, another student was suspended over his dreadlocks.
+His family filed a federal civil rights lawsuit against the state’s governor and attorney general, alleging they failed to enforce a new law outlawing discrimination based on hairstyles.
+Texas passed the CROWN Act on May 27, 2023, and the law took effect on 1 September 2023.